LouZhou1/LouZhou1.github.io/_pages/frontpage.md

 Previously, I've worked as an intern for the Shelby County Election Commission where I developed two in-house Python programs that amalgamated and cleaned previous precinct data to match up with redrawn districts, and as an intern for the Air Force Research Laboratory(AFRL), where I used computer vision to create a Python script which would find certain objects of interest in a busy image using a normalized cross-correlation algorithm to prepare images from training in a machine learning algorithm.

 I'm lucky enough to be a student at the Rice Department of Sport Management, which has allowed me to do some cool things in the sports world.
-I've worked as a talent escort for the 2023 NHL Awards in Nashville, and I will be working backstage during the 2024 College Football National Championship in January.
+I've worked as a talent escort for the 2023 NHL Awards in Nashville, backstage during the 2024 College Football National Championship in January, and I will be working for the Savannah Bananas when they come to Houston this March.

 Outside of statistics, I enjoy woodworking, gardening(and cooking using what I've grown), and playing soccer.